wl-research/blog/index.md

 ## How does it perform?

-We have been able to achieve SoTA performance in machine translation and image captioning.
+We have been able to achieve SoTA performance in assessing the quality of machine translation and image captioning.
 Results below are the Absolute Pearson correlations with segment-level human judgments on WMT17 to-English translations.

 <img src="images/WMT18.png" />